Lrop/liri-node-application/README.md

 #### Example Two:

 ##### Output
 Displays information about the selected song name.
-It can result in multiple records dependent on how common place the song name is.
+It can result in multiple records dependent on how common place the song name is.The application will also log all the results in the log.txt file.

 `node liri.js spotify-this-song "name of tune"`